 The Responsibilities of Tenants in Tennessee

-The following are the responsibilities Tennessee tenants have under the Tennessee landlord tenant laws:
+The following are the responsibilities Tennessee tenants have under the Tennessee law:

 • Serving landlords with proper notice prior to vacating the rented premises.